Westbrook/blog/lit-flip.md

 The `${flip()}` loosely referenced by Justin Fagnani in the above tweet theorized a list of items that when rearranged uses a "FLIP" algorithm to ensure that the motion between one place in the list and the next is smoothly animated.
 In the Svelte example, not only are there two lists, but you can remove items from those lists, which is where the real fun starts. (disclaimer: maybe we have different definitions of "fun"...)

-Before we get deeper into how it works, take a look at it the [code in practice](https://webcomponents.dev/edit/collection/PfCT8IzVVjUxI3JiaF6x/9hcibsyvtFA7tWwRj8gL).
+Before we get deeper into how it works, take a look at the [code in practice](https://webcomponents.dev/edit/collection/PfCT8IzVVjUxI3JiaF6x/9hcibsyvtFA7tWwRj8gL).
 Like most to-do apps (and [I've made](https://dev.to/westbrook/litelement-to-do-app-4ngn) [a few](https://dev.to/westbrook/not-another-to-do-app-2kj9)...haven't we all?), you're able to add an item, mark the item as "done" (or not), and delete the item.
 Adding will automatically append the item to the "todo" list.
 Clicking an item will toggle it between "todo" and "done", which will cause it to animate between the to lists and the remaining items in its original list to animate to fill the space the toggled item previously took up.
 Using the "delete" button will fade the item into the background while the remaining items smoothly fill up the previously used space.
 Try it out, do weird stuff, report bugs!

 ### How's it work?